DanHodges/TheologicalDictionary/logos-flesh-christology.md

 # Logos-flesh Christology
-Definition of Logos-flesh Christology coming soon.
+The definition of Logos-flesh Christology is coming soon!